jj230/jj230/holiday-hack-challenge-2023/elf-hunt.md

 #### Example Prompts:

 * Is there a way to edit a response in chrome using developer tools?
 * I'm trying to follow method 1.
-For some reason, when I choose "overrride content" nothing is happening.
+For some reason, when I choose "override content" nothing is happening.